Grosvenor–Strathmore station: History

 Service to Grosvenor (named for its proximity to Grosvenor Lane) began on August 25, 1984.
 Grosvenor Lane was located at the 100 acre farm of Gilbert Hovey Grosvenor (1875–1966), the father of photojournalism and the first full-time editor of National Geographic from 1899 to 1954.
 He moved there from the Dupont Circle area in Washington, D.C. after buying the farmland in 1912.

 The station's opening coincided with the completion of 6.8 mi of rail northwest of the Van Ness–UDC station and the opening of the Bethesda, Friendship Heights, Medical Center and Tenleytown stations.
 It remained the western terminus of the Red Line until the extension of that line to Shady Grove that December.
 Trains from Silver Spring terminated here during peak times until December 2018.

 In February 2005, the Music Center at Strathmore opened adjacent to the station, prompting the name change to Grosvenor–Strathmore.
 The arts complex and station are connected via an elevated pedestrian walkway, the Carlton R. Sickles Memorial Sky Bridge.
 Escalators and an underground walkway were also added to the station to allow customers to easily cross the busy road, Rockville Pike, that is adjacent to the station.

 From March 26, 2020 until June 28, 2020, this station was closed due to the 2020 coronavirus pandemic.

 Station layout

 Grosvenor has one island platform located just east of Rockville Pike.
 Access to the station is provided by a passageway connecting the Pike and a large parking lot and garage east of the station.
 Bus bays and a kiss and ride lot are east of the station, but there is also a bus stop west of the station on Rockville Pike.
-The tracks in the open cut continue in a tunnel north of the station, and becomes briefly elevated south of the station before going underground.
+The tracks in the open cut continue in a tunnel northwest of the station, and becomes briefly elevated south of the station before going underground.

+There is also a short pocket track just past the station going northwest.